prototypefund/reproducible-website/_events/athens2015/where_from_here.md

  - We should commit publicly to r-b efforts (on mailing lists for example)
  - We should have another reproducible builds summit
  - We should keep in touch and share knowledge on the solutions and tools to solve reproducibility issues
- - We should invite OpenSUSE at next meeting
+ - We should invite openSUSE at next meeting
  - We should encourage more users to reproduce builds
  - We should think about multi-sigs for reprod.software
  - We should encourage source code signing